 Know When to Take a Break

-IEP meetings are emotional.
-You can always request to take a break, go to the bathroom to calm yourself, or adjourn the meeting for the day and schedule another meeting in a few days if you feel the need.
+No doubt, IEP meetings are emotional.
+However, you can always request to take a break, go to the bathroom to calm yourself, or adjourn the meeting for the day and schedule another meeting in a few days if you feel the need.

 Know the Difference Between Procedure vs. Policy/Law